 This year we did chorizo mac and cheese!
-We always have some kind of mac and cheese for Thanksgiving.
+We always have some kind of mac and cheese for family gatherings.
 It’s been done with 5 cheeses, cauliflower, buffalo chicken, and now… chorizo!
 This one is by far one of my favorites so I am putting it down in the family recipe book to share with the next generation and with you.
 I hope you enjoy it as much as we do and it becomes a part of one of your traditions!

 Affiliate links are used for your convenience.
 If you make a purchase through my links I may receive a small commission.